8area8/work-calendar/README.md

 $ cd front; npm run test:unit
 # Python unit tests
 $ pipenv run python pytest back/tests
+# Postman : import the project from the documentation
+# and open your Postman application and run the tests inside.
 ```

 ## Continuous Developement